Tsukalos/Anima-Chan/README.md

 ```
 The first is the channel ID where the bot will announce the airtimes.

-The second is your prefrred command prefix.
+The second is your preferred command prefix.

 ##Commands